mido/mido/README.rst

 Status
 ------

-1.1 is the second stable release.
+1.2 is the third stable release.

 See docs/changes.rst for a full list of changes.